pdgauvreau/cs3090/README.md

 ## How to Run the Program

 1. **Install Python**: Ensure you have Python installed on your machine.
-You can download it from [python.org](https://www.python.org/downloads/).

 2. **Download the Program**: Clone or download the repository containing the password strength checker program.